0xlillith/Viper/README.md

 Just got the Raspberry Pi 5!
 Installed the official cooler and the RTC battery, a 128GB SD and installed Kali to do some testing with it.
 Everything seems snappy and fine.

 # Screen
 Got 2 ultrawide 8" from Taobao, with MIPI connection plus an mHDMI board.
+Idea is to mount one screen over the other, and make them stack when closed.
 I intend to connect both of them to the RPI using MIPI flex cables.
 Just discovered an adapter cable is needed.

-Idea is to mount one screen over the other, and make them stack when closed.
+RPI5 has 2 4-rail connectors, each of them can be connected to a camera or a screen.
+This connectors use mini-FPC format, 22 lanes and 0,5mm wide.
+There are adaptor cables to connect them to the standard 15 lanes and 1mm wide.

 # Power
 I think a stack of generic rechargeable batteries is ideal.